andrewzhyee/personalsite/content/publication/2022ir/index.md

 # Abstract and optional shortened version.

-abstract = "Purpose
-While videoconferencing has allowed for meetings to continue in a virtual space without the need for face-to-face interaction, there have been increasing reports of individuals affected by a phenomenon colloquially known as videoconference fatigue (VF).
+abstract = "While videoconferencing has allowed for meetings to continue in a virtual space without the need for face-to-face interaction, there have been increasing reports of individuals affected by a phenomenon colloquially known as videoconference fatigue (VF).
 This paper presents a systematic review of existing literature to understand the empirical manifestations of the phenomenon, the causes behind it and potential theoretical explanations behind its effects."

 # Featured image thumbnail (optional)
 image_preview = "featured.jpg"